What to expect

-Cabin number 2 has been recently renovated, and is a double or connecting cabin.
-This cabin has an attic fan, as well as two showers and restrooms on each side.
+Cabin number 2 is wheelchair accessible and is a double or connecting cabin.
+This cabin has air-conditioning and has an attic fan, as well as two showers and restrooms on each side.

 Most cabins sleep 6-8 people in bunk beds.
 Cabin 3 is an extra large cabin and can sleep up to 14, depending on arrangement.